 Insta360’s support staff may be able to assist you.
 There are two ways to reach them.
 First, you can join their Facebook group (Insta360 Community and Insta360 One Community) and post your issue.
 An Insta360 representative will respond.
 The second way is to use the help button in the app.
 From the main screen, tap on settings on the bottom right.
 On the settings screen tap on the yellow support button on the upper right corner.
 Then explain what happened.

-You can get a special deal on the Insta360 One X that includes the 2nd generation Invisible Selfie Stick for free when you buy directly from Insta360 using this affiliate link.
+You can get a special deal on the Insta360 One X that includes an extra cold weather battery or 2nd generation Invisible Selfie Stick for free when you buy directly from Insta360 using this affiliate link.
 Another benefit of ordering from Insta360 is that you can order it together with ONE X accessories that you won’t be able to get anywhere else.
 However, if you prefer, you can also buy from Amazon or from B&H Photo here.
 Thank you for supporting 360 Rumors at no additional cost to you so I can do more tests and reviews!

 Here are the Insta360 One X’s strengths and weaknesses thus far.